Mental health in the Philippines: National Center for Mental Health

 The National Center for Mental Health (NCMH), originally named Insular Psychopathic Hospital, was established in 1925 under the Public Works Act 3258.
 At the time, the City Sanitarium and San Lazaro Hospital were the only primary institutions that catered for the needs of the mentally ill, however, due to the large volume of patients pouring in, there was a need to build another institution that could provide for the needs of patients with mental illness.
 The 64-hectare site is located in Mandaluyong.

 The institution officially opened on December 17, 1928, accepting 379 patients who were all crowding in San Lazaro Hospital.
 In 1930, the bed capacity was increased to 800, although the total number of patients was over 836.
 Two pavilions were added to increase the bed capacity to 1,600.
 By 1935, the City Sanitarium closed, and leaving NCMH with 1,646 patients to serve.

-Aside from being a hospital, NCMH is authorized by the Department of Health as a Special Research Training Center.
+Aside from being a hospital, NCMH is authorized by the Department of Health (DOH) as a Special Research Training Center.
 According to the NCMH website, the hospital is "mandated to render a comprehensive (preventive, promotive, curative and rehabilitative) range of quality mental health services nationwide".
 Aside from this, NCMH also offers a 4-year psychiatric residency training program for doctors and a 2-year psychiatric nursing program for nurses specializing in psychiatric care.
 There are also affiliation programs that cater to students from the fields of psychology, pharmacy, and nursing, among others.

 NCMH currently occupies 46.7 hectares of land, with 35 pavilions/cottages, and 52 wards, as well as facilities such as medical infirmary, library, chapel, conference rooms, tennis court, basketball court, multi-purpose hall and dormitories.
 As of 2011, the numbers of staff are as follows: 88 doctors, 890 nursing staff, 116 medical ancillary personnel, and 446 administrative support staff.
 The hospital also received from the government a budget allocation worth PHP 523, 982, 000, which costs an average of Php 118.61 per patient per day.

 Currently, NCMH has a bed capacity of 4,600 and serves an average of 3,000 in-patients on a daily basis, in addition to 56, 000 outpatients per year.
 Most patients come from Metro Manila and nearby regions III and IV.
 They also serve patients from other regions, often forensic cases referred by the courts.
 Subsidy for treatments is given to 87% of the inpatients which belong to classes C and D. The institution received its ISO 9001:2008 certification on December 2, 2015.